-Of all the things we got at Apple's 2018 iPhone event, an iPhone 9 was not one of them.
+Of all the things that were announced at Apple's 2018 iPhone event last month, an iPhone 9 was not one of them.
 Why?
-Let us explain.
+Let us explain in detail below.

 So where is iPhone 9?

 Last year we had the iPhone 8 and 8 Plus.
 If we're honest, they probably should have been called the iPhone 8S and 8S Plus as, while they introduced several new features such as wireless charging, they were essentially enhancements of the existing iPhone 7.
 Apple usually uses the 'S' suffix to denote a refresh as opposed to a complete redesign.